GameWorkstore/google-protobuf/ProtobufUnitySDK/Assets/Package/README.md

 # How to install

+## Unity

 At package.json, add these line of code:
-> "com.gameworkstore.googleprotobufunity": "git://github.com/GameWorkstore/google-protobuf-unity#3.15.2005"
+> "com.gameworkstore.googleprotobufunity": "git://github.com/GameWorkstore/google-protobuf-unity#3.15.2011"

 And wait for unity to download and compile the package.

-for update package for a newer version, update end of line from 3.15.2005 to any released version on Releases.
+for update package for a newer version, update end of line from 3.15.2011 to any released version on Releases.

+## Unreal

+In Progress

 # Installing Protoc